puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/search.md

 # Search

-Windows `Search` is an indexing service for tracking files and content on Windows.
+Windows Search is an indexing service for tracking files and content on Windows.

-`Search` can parse a large amount of metadata (properties) for each entry it indexes.
+Windows Search can parse a large amount of metadata (properties) for each entry it indexes.
 It has almost 600 different types of properties it can parse.
 It can even index part of the contents of a file.

-`Search` can index large parts of the file system, so parsing the `Search` database can provide a partial file listing of the system. `Search` is disabled on Windows Servers and starting on newer versions of Windows 11 it can be stored in three (3) SQLITE databases (previously was a single ESE database).
+The Windows Search database can index large parts of the file system, so parsing the database can provide a partial file listing of the system.
+Windows Search is disabled on Windows Servers.
+On newer versions of Windows 11 it can be stored in three (3) SQLITE databases, in addition the database may be encrypted.

-The `Search` database can get extremely large (4GB+ sizes have been seen).
-The larger the ESE database the more resources artemis needs to parse the data.
+The Windows Search database can get extremely large (4GB+ sizes have been seen).

 Similar to the filelisting artifact, every 100k entries artemis will output the data and then continue.

 Other parsers: